 The last but not least is making sure you work in a distraction-free environment.
 How?
 Make sure you’re free from any disturbing notifications, phone calls, or invitations for a chit-chat with anyone while you’re performing deep work.
 If you set one-hour time to work on editing a short text, you have to make sure you don’t check your phones, emails, or receive any calls during that hour.
 Well, if it’s an emergency call from your family, then you can always answer it 🙂 I’ve been practicing “no social media” rule while I work.
 Moreover, I don’t reply to text messages or emails immediately.
 I will get back to whoever sends me messages ONLY AFTER I finish my work in that time limit that I set.
 By doing this, people will understand that I don’t respond to text messages, calls, or emails WHILE I WORK.
 They can expect to get my replies after that time period.

 Well, now that you’ve read my keys for a productive day, let me know what your productive day looks like and how you build productivity on a daily or weekly basis.
 Do you do any of the things I mentioned, or just go with the flow of your day?

 Have a productive day and happy freelancing!

-Desi is an HPI-certified English to Indonesian translator and conference interpreter.
-She’s into books, writing, movies, and learning foreign languages.
-Desi manages a blog and podcast where she writes and shares about her experience as a linguist as well as tips and tricks on productivity and freelancing.
-Desi is a member of Association of Indonesian Translators (HPI) and Association of Indonesian Conference Interpreters (AICI).
-Follow her on Instagram, Twitter, Facebook, and LinkedIn.
+Hi, I’m Desi!
+I’m an HPI-certified English-Indonesian translator and professional conference interpreter.
+I’m into books, writing, movies, and learning foreign languages.
+I write on my blog and a creator of podcast “Being A Translator: A Podcast by Desi Mandarini“.
+I’m a member of Association of Indonesian Translators (HPI) and Association of Indonesian Conference Interpreters (AICI).
+Follow me on Instagram, Twitter, Facebook, and LinkedIn.
 Questions or comments?
-Send email to email@example.com.
+Send them via email to email@example.com.